rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 documentation for this function, you understand how to use it properly, and you've verified that everything is correct.

-Raw pointers and unsafe functions often interact, becuase unsafe functions often take raw pointers as arguments.
+Raw pointers and unsafe functions often interact, because unsafe functions often take raw pointers as arguments.
 Given that raw pointers aren't checked, a very common constraint on unsafe functions is "make sure the raw pointers you're passing to it are valid."